pingcap/docs/ticdc/ticdc-open-api-v2.md

 In the above example:

 - `total`: indicates the total number of resources.
-- `items`: an array that contains all the resources returned by the this request.
+- `items`: an array that contains all the resources returned by this request.
 All elements of the array are of the same resource.
-If the API supports paging, the number of elements in the array might be less than the value of `total`.

 ## Get the status information of a TiCDC node